 - Bi-cultural Teams: Bicultural teams have members from two cultures.
 For example, would be a team of four Mexicans and four Canadians who have formed a team to investigate the possibility of investing in Russia.

 - Multicultural Teams: Multicultural teams have members from three or more cultures, For example, is a group of three American, three German, three Uruguayans, and Chinese managers who are looking after mining operations in Chile.

 - Facilitate the building of interpersonal relationships.

 - Foster mutual understanding and respect.

-- Help understand where cross culture difference lie.
+- Help understand where cross-culture difference lie.

-- Provide solutions, guidelines and techniques to help the team building process.
+- Provide solutions, guidelines, and techniques to help the team-building process.

 - Direct versus indirect communication: Communication in written cultures is typically direct and explicit.
 This is not true in many other cultures, where meaning is embedded in the way the message is presented.

 - Differing attitudes toward hierarchy and authority: A challenge inherent in multicultural teamwork is that by design, teams, teams have a rather flat structure.
 But team members from some cultures, in which people are treated differently according to their status in an organization, are uncomfortable on flat teams.
-If they defer to higher-status team members, their behaviour will be seen as appropriate when most of the team comes from a hierarchical culture, but they may damage their stature and credibility.
+If they defer to higher-status team members, their behavior will be seen as appropriate when most of the team comes from a hierarchical culture, but they may damage their stature and credibility.